This page describes how to create a read pool instance in an AlloyDB for PostgreSQL cluster.

 ,my-project-n

 .
-You must set a list of allowed projects or numbers, if your cluster is using Private Service Connect as the method of connecting to the instance.
+You must set a list of allowed projects or numbers, if your cluster uses Private Service Connect as the method of connecting to the instance.

 To enable managed connection pooling in your read pool instance, add the